chenxiaolong/AlterInstaller/README.md

 [![latest release badge](https://img.shields.io/github/v/release/chenxiaolong/AlterInstaller?sort=semver)](https://github.com/chenxiaolong/AlterInstaller/releases/latest)
 [![license badge](https://img.shields.io/github/license/chenxiaolong/AlterInstaller)](./LICENSE)

-AlterInstaller is a simple Magisk/KernelSU module that changes apps' installer and initiating installer fields in the Android package manager database.
-This makes it possible to spoof where an app is installed from.
+AlterInstaller is a simple Magisk/KernelSU module that changes apps' installer, initiating installer, and update owner fields in the Android package manager database.
+This makes it possible to spoof where an app is installed from and control which app store is allowed to update it.

 The module directly modifies `/data/system/packages.xml` before the package manager service starts and thus, does not require runtime code injection (eg. Zygisk).
 Because this state file is modified, the changes persist even if the module is uninstalled.